 Peter Matkovich has his usual risk-and-reward par 5 with a water hazard to finish the round on 18, and the back nine features another unusual par 5 at 15 with two separate fairways.
 Long hitters can venture down the left fairway to leave a shorter but riskier approach over rough bushveld to the green.
 The opening hole is a challenging par 4 with a sharp dogleg right around a stand of trees.
 The par-3 eighth is a beauty, surrounded on three sides by water.

-Zebula Lodge is a Protea Hotel with a spa and adventure centre.
-It’s an excellent resort at which to relax and enjoy the tranquility of the bushveld, and popular as a conferencing and team-building venue.
-There are various accommodation options on the property, including lodges and suites close to the main resort building, rooms at the Waterberg Lodge in a quieter area, plus luxury homes to rent.
+Protea Zebula Lodge has a spa and adventure centre.
+An excellent resort at which to relax and enjoy the tranquillity of the bushveld, popular as a conferencing and team-building venue.
+There are various accommodation options on the property, suites close to the main resort building, rooms at the 5-star Waterberg Lodge in a quieter area, plus luxury homes to rent.

-Zebula has an outstanding wide and long range next to the clubhouse, with a short-game area.
+Zebula has a spacious range at the first tee with a short-game area.
 There’s a 5-hole mashie course for beginners and kids.
-And there’s a large central putting green in front of the clubhouse.
-Zebula has two PGA teachers.
+And a large central putting green in front of the clubhouse.
+Teaching pro available.

-2/ Veteran Sunshine Tour pro Darren Fichardt had a remarkable opening round in the 2015 Vodacom Origins Final at Zebula.
-Starting at the tenth he had six consecutive birdies from 12 to 17, and eagled the par-5 18th to turn in 28.
+2/ Sunshine Tour pro Darren Fichardt had a remarkable opening round in the 2015 Vodacom Origins Final.
+Starting at No 10 he had six consecutive birdies from 12 to 17, and eagled the par-5 18th to turn in 28.
 He eagled the par-5 second, and holed out at the par-4 third for a 2, the third eagle of the round.
-That put him 12-under after 12.
+He was 12-under after 12.
 He had one more birdie, but two bogeys saw him sign for 61.
-He won the tournament on 14-under.
+He won on 14-under.

-5/ Golf manager Chris Clayton, a PGA of SA professional who has worked at Zebula for 13 years, has an albatross two to his name on the par-5 18th hole, and aces at 8 & 17.
+4/ GM Chris Clayton, a PGA of SA professional who has worked at Zebula for 14 years, has an albatross two to his name on the par-5 18th hole, and aces at 8 & 17.

 2021 Thinus Laas & Mariette Weideman